laska-u/InnoCalendar/README.md

 This application uses Postgres.
 You should have the database credentials and a database for the user.

+For convinience, a docker compose file is provided to run a configured postgres database in the host network.

 Set them in `src/main/resources/hibernate.cfg.xml`.
 Put the username in the `<property name="hibernate.connection.username>` (default is `postgres`) tag,